Click on the staff member’s name below to find their bio and contact details.

 Phone: 0400 764 763

-Rachel joined the APR.Intern team as Business Developer in 2015 and has worked extensively with the program during its co-investment expansion between AMSI’s eight Member Universities in Victoria and NSW.
-Responsible for managing one of the program’s key partnerships with the Defence Science Institute, Rachel also works with a number of industry partners – public and private – from various sectors to deliver placements and establish long–term engagement.
+Rachel joined the APR.Intern team as Business Developer in 2015 and has worked extensively with the program during its three-year co-investment expansion between AMSI’s eight Member Universities in Victoria and NSW.

-With over two and half years facilitating placements, Rachel provides an experienced approach to addressing the R&D needs of industry and establishing beneficial collaboration for all parties.
+With over four years managing APR.Intern, Rachel provides an experienced approach to addressing the R&D needs of industry, and establishing beneficial collaborations for all parties.

 Phone: 0433 488 213

-Rachel Misitano manages the marketing and communications for AMSI Inten, including campaign strategy and implementation, branding and positioning, digital communications and data and reporting.
+Rachel Misitano manages the marketing and communications for APR.Intern, including campaign strategy and implementation, branding and positioning, digital communications and data and reporting.